vipul-8840/Striver_SDE_Sheet/README.md

 # SDE SHEET

-This project contains C++ implementations of various algorithms.
+This project contains C++ implementations of various algorithms and data structure problems.

-## File Descriptions
+## Folder and File Descriptions

+### Root Directory
 - `setMatrixZeroes.cpp`: Contains the implementation of the `setZeroes` function which sets the matrix zeroes.
 - `PascalTriangle.cpp`: Contains the implementation of functions to generate Pascal's Triangle.
+- `MaxConsOnes.cpp`: Contains the implementation of a function to find the maximum number of consecutive 1s in a binary array.
+- `MergeTwoSortLL.cpp`: Contains the implementation of a function to merge two sorted linked lists.
+- `Kadanes.cpp`: Contains the implementation of Kadane's algorithm to find the maximum subarray sum.

+### Recursion Folder
+- `sortedStack.cpp`: Contains the implementation of a function to sort a stack using recursion.
+- `stringSubsequence.cpp`: Contains the implementation of a function to generate all subsequences of a string.

 ## Compilation and Execution

 To compile and run the programs, follow these steps: